 Due to the aforementioned high prices, you might decide you want to get a casual job to fund your stay in Australia.
 And because backpackers have gained a bit of a reputation for upping and leaving whenever they please, employers here are quite often reluctant to hire them.

-For this reason, you might want to look into finding work through a gap year company and carrying out a program such as The Leap’s 5-week program in Sydney, which will get you settled and sorted on the job front, as well as enable you to travel up the East Coast.
+For this reason, you might want to look into finding work through a gap year company and carrying out a program such as The Leap’s program in Sydney, which will get you settled and sorted on the job front, as well as enable you to travel up the East Coast.

 Con: It’s Too Big to Travel Around Easily